mehwaffle10/Waffle_Balance/README.md

 Crates
 - Won't break when exiting
 - Cost 100 wood instead of 150 so you can use spawn mats to buy them

-Sponges
-- Cost 10 instead of 15 coins to punish players less financially (a lost inventory slot is already a lot)

 Fall Damage
 - TDM fall damage (takes 1.3x longer falls)